 Distinguished Graduate (DG) Award – The award is presented to the top 10% of the class, based on standing from a combination of academic scores, performance evaluations, and leadership qualities.

-Commandant Award – This award is presented to the student who, in the commandant’s judgment made the most signification contribution to the overall success of their class.
+Commandant Award – This award is presented to the student who, in the commandant’s judgment, made the most significant contribution to the overall success of their class.
 The John L. Levitow Award winner is not eligible for this award.